Using higher-order contracts to model session types: Introduction

 Contracts are very similar, at least syntactically, to sessions types; for example (\ref{eq:type2}) above can very easily be read as the following process description from CCS,

 In fact in Section~\ref{sec:contracts} we give a straightforward translation $\encSym$ from the language of session contracts to that of contracts.
-Via the mapping $\encSym$ it should therefore be possible to give a behavioural interpretation to session types, thereby explaining how session types determine process behaviour, at least along individual sessions. \leaveout{\MHc{MH: more explanation of this point is needed. }} Indeed steps in this direction have already been made in \cite{DBLP:conf/ppdp/Barbanerad10,DBLP:conf/sac/BernardiH12} restricting session types to the first-order ones, that is types that cannot express session delegation.
+Via the mapping $\encSym$ it should therefore be possible to give a behavioural interpretation to session types, thereby explaining how session types determine process behaviour, at least along individual sessions.
+Indeed steps in this direction have already been made in \cite{DBLP:conf/ppdp/Barbanerad10,DBLP:conf/sac/BernardiH12} restricting session types to the first-order ones, that is types that cannot express session delegation.
 But, as we will now explain, the use of delegation in session types requires the use of higher-order types, and in turn higher-order contracts, for which suitable behavioural theories are lacking.

-\paragraph{Session delegation:} Consider the following system where the customer $\prfont{cstmr}$ is replaced by $\prfont{girlf}$ and there are now four components:
+\paragraph{Session delegation:} Consider the following system where the costumer $\prfont{cstmr}$ is replaced by $\prfont{girlf}$ and there are now four components: